 Have you ever attended a dog drafting or carting event?
 If so, odds are you’ve witnessed a massive bundle of fluff, hauling around two or even three times their weight.
 The feat seems almost impossible.
 And then the dog bounds over to their owner with doggie enthusiasm and joy.
 Beauty, strength, loyalty, and sweetness; it’s the perfect combination!
 You might find yourself tempted to bring one home (especially if you catch a glimpse of one of those roly-poly puppies!)
 But when you discover how short the Bernese Mountain Dog lifespan is, you may hesitate.
 Why don’t these magnificent dogs live very long?
 Before you bring a Berner home, make sure you understand the potential health risks they bring along.

-Believe it or not, Bernese Mountain Dogs are one of four dog breeds that call the canton (small division of a country) of Bern, Switzerland home.
+Believe it or not, Bernese Mountain Dogs are one of four dog breeds that call the canton (a small division of a country) of Bern, Switzerland home.
 They started as cattle herders, watchdogs on farms, and family pups.
 (Not much has changed there) People then realized those powerful hind legs were capable of hauling several times the dogs’ own weight.
 Carting then appeared on the Berner job list.
-Working dog, family dog, guard dog – they did it all.
+A working dog, the family dog, guard dog – they did it all.

 In 1926, the first pair of Berners found themselves imported to Kansas.
 When farmers noted the practical use of the hard-working dogs, they caught on.
 The AKC registered the first Bernese Mountain Dog in 1937, and now they’re popular entrants in carting and drafting events.